About ISO Tanks

 Isotainers will have a means of both filling and discharging the contents.
 The most common discharge is an outlet located on the bottom of the tank and will allow discharge under gravity.
 (Bottom discharge).
 Most tanks will have a means of pressurising the vessel to facilitate pumping the contents out.
 Some tanks will have a pipe going down from on top of the tank to the bottom inside the tank.
 This facilitates the pressurisation of the tank to allow discharge through this pipe (Top Discharge).

 For inspection purposes there is an opening on top of the unit (man lid) that is 500mm or larger in diameter.
 Usually this is positioned inside an external fitting known as a spill box.
 The man lid is sealed with a high-quality gasket.
-The spill box is as it sounds, there to collect any spillage of the tank contents.
-Within the spill box is often a valve that allows for the depressurisation of the tank, sometimes with a means of safely collecting or returning the gas back into the tank.
+The spill box is as it sounds, it is there to collect any spillage of the tank contents.
+Within the spill box is often an air valve that allows for the depressurisation of the tank, sometimes with a means of safely collecting or returning the gas back into the tank.

 As ISO Tanks are designed to be pressurised there is an air inlet/outlet valve, usually at the top of the tank.